jay-johnson/deploy-to-kubernetes/README.rst

 Getting Started
 ---------------

-.. note:: Please ensure the Ubuntu host has at least 4 CPU cores and more than 8 GB ram.
-Here is a screenshot from a recent AI training test with only 3 cores:
+.. note:: Please ensure for single-vm hosting that the CentOS machine has at least 4 CPU cores and more than 8 GB ram.
+Here is a screenshot of the CPU utilization during AI training with only 3 cores:

     .. image:: https://i.imgur.com/KQ7MBdM.png